PHASE 1 OF 7

 train for skill.

-— Peter Schutz, former CEO of Porsche
+Peter Schutz, former CEO of Porsche

 The right attitude means

-• They're willing to pivot when the plan isn't working
+• Pivot when the plan isn't working

 Amy Edmondson — Harvard Business School